raspberrypilearning/gpio-music-box/worksheet.md

 Now you've connected a GPIO button, you'll make the sound play when the button is pressed.

-1. Return to the code window and add another line to the top section of imports:
+1. Return to the code window and add another two lines to the top section of imports:

     ```python
     from gpiozero import Button
+    from signal import pause
     ```

     *GPIO Zero provides an interface for many common GPIO components.
 The Button class contains everything you need to control anything with your push button.*